sgmurphy/wordpress-plugins/better-wp-security/readme.txt

 8. Automated vulnerability patching with Patchstack (Pro)

 == Changelog ==

+= 9.3.2 =
+* Important: "Automatic (Insecure)" IP detection has been removed.
+Read more: https://go.solidwp.com/firewall-features-not-available
+* Enhancement: Allow generating a new Two-Factor TOTP secret from the WP-Login UI.
+* Bug Fix: The SolidWP logo appeared too large in some email clients.
+* Bug Fix: An error would occur if we could not determine the length of database columns while saving log items.

 = 9.3.1 =
 * Tweak: Add a notice when a user's role is demoted from the Site Scans page.